TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 ## Summary

-TAIP-2 defines the structure of messaging in the [Transaction Authorization Protocol (TAP)](https://tap.rsvp) that allows agents and parties identified through Decentralized Identifiers ([DIDs](https://www.w3.org/TR/did-core/)) to securely communicate about a digital asset transaction prior to settlement on a blockchain.
+TAIP-2 defines the structure of messaging in the [Transaction Authorization Protocol (TAP)](https://tap.rsvp) that allows agents and parties identified through Decentralized Identifiers ([DIDs][DID]) to securely communicate about a digital asset transaction prior to settlement on a blockchain.

 ## Abstract

-TAIP-2 sets up the basic method for agents identified by [DIDs](https://www.w3.org/TR/did-core/) to securely and privately communicate directly between each other.
-At it's core it uses [DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec/v2.1/) and sets up som minimum requirements for DIDComm Messages used within the context of TAP.
+TAIP-2 sets up the basic method for agents identified by [DIDs][DID] to securely and privately communicate directly between each other.
+At it's core it uses [DIDComm Messaging][DIDComm] and sets up som minimum requirements for DIDComm Messages used within the context of TAP.

 ## Motivation